papaponmx/blog/array_reduce_for_newbies.md

 > `Array.reduce` is a method that executes a *reducer function* on each element of the array, resulting in single output value.

----

-Array.reduce takes in two parameters:
+`Array.reduce` takes in two parameters:

 1. A reducer function.
 2. An initial value for the accumulator.